An innovative proposal for long-term Semitic harmony in the Middle East based on ideas from hundreds of ordinary people – 2,000 words (or less!)

 The official work week in the Capital Region would be four days, Monday through Thursday, with government offices closed Friday through Sunday.

-IX.
+XI.
 The Old City (less than 1 km² of land)

 Rising above Jerusalem’s Holy Basin, the Old City, with its hallowed steps and ancient quarters, serves as sacred platform to the stony font from which the spirit of Jerusalem flows.

 Religious and cultural groups could petition the offices of any of the primary members to represent their interests at Council.
-Those with current standing in the Old City (houses of worship, shrines, cemeteries and other properties) could petition the Council directly on a case-by-case basis.
+Those with current standing in the Old City (houses of worship, shrines, cemeteries and other properties) could petition Council directly on a case-by-case basis.

 Basic services to the Old City should be freely provided by the Capital Region infrastructure network.

-X. Security, Order & Defence
+XII.
+Security, Order & Defence

-Command of security in West Bank Areas “B” & “C” would be assumed by Ismail on a flexible timetable based upon clear goals to be decided between the parties.
-The Palestinian Authority, whose mandate would be subsumed by the new state, presently administers security in Area “A”.
+Ismail would assume command of security in West Bank Areas B & C and Hebron H‑2 on a flexible timetable based on clear goals decided between the parties.
+The Palestinian Authority, whose mandate would be subsumed by Ismail, presently controls security in Area “A”.
+Command of security in Gaza would pass to Ismail within 90 days.

 .